-- The University of Toronto's (the "university") Building Design Standards apply to new construction, renovation, renewal, and maintenance projects on the St. George campus. - 2.
-The Building Design Standards are intended to be a reference and a minimum baseline upon which bid, and construction documents are to be prepared by the Design Team within the constraints of the university's construction budget.
-These Standards are NOT contract technical specifications and shall not be used as such. - The Building Design Standards do not relieve the Design Team of its professional responsibility, due diligence, duty of care or legal liability for any bid and construction documents that are created from these Standards. - 4.
-The university makes no guarantee, warranty, or representation in any way (express or implied) with respect to the accuracy, suitability, reliability, usability, legality, or completeness of the Building Design Standards for a specific project or contract. - 5.
-When reviewing a project or initiative against the design standards, the Design Team shall check Compliant (C), Not Compliant (NC), or Not Applicable (NA) for all sections and submit it prior to, or with the Schematic Design (SD) for the university's review.
-The checklist is in Appendix C Electrical Design Standards Checklist. - 6.
-The university constructs a wide range of facilities and recognizes that specific projects may require an approach or have requirements that are not adequately addressed by the Building Design Standards.
+- 1. The University of Toronto's ("the University") building design standards apply to new construction, renovation, renewal, and maintenance projects on the St. George campus. - 2.
+The building design standards are intended to be a reference and a minimum baseline upon which bid, and construction documents are to be prepared by the Design Team within the constraints of the University's construction budget.
+These standards are NOT contract technical specifications and shall not be used as such. - 3.
+The building design standards do not relieve the Design Team of its professional responsibility, due diligence, duty of care or legal liability for any bid and construction documents that are created from these standards. - 4.
+The University makes no guarantee, warranty, or representation in any way (express or implied) with respect to the accuracy, suitability, reliability, usability, legality, or completeness of the building design standards for a specific project or contract. - 5.
+When reviewing a project or initiative against the design standards, the Design Team shall check Compliant (C), Not Compliant (NC), or Not Applicable (NA) for all sections and submit it prior to, or with the Schematic Design (SD) for the University's review.
+The checklist is in Appendix C Electrical design standards checklist. - 6.
+The University constructs a wide range of facilities and recognizes that specific projects may require an approach or have requirements that are not adequately addressed by the building design standards.
 In addition, technology, products, and regulatory requirements may change over time.
-In these instances, the university expects the Design Team to propose alternatives or deviations from the Building Design Standards.
-The Design Team must submit a written request to propose an alternative or deviation to the university for review.
+In these instances, the University expects the Design Team to propose alternatives or deviations from the building design standards.
+The Design Team must submit a building design standard variance request as defined in the University's deliverable standard, to propose an alternative or deviation to the University for review.
 All proposed alternatives require sufficient explanation and supporting material.
-In the absence of any proposed alternatives or deviations from the Building Design Standards, bid and construction documents will be reviewed strictly for conformance with the Building Design Standards.
+In the absence of any proposed alternatives or deviations from the building design standards, bid and construction documents will be reviewed strictly for conformance with the building design standards. - 7.
+The building design standards will continue to evolve to incorporate innovation, new concepts, feedback, and practical applications without any prior notice.
+At the start of each project, the Design Team will acknowledge the current version of the University's standards intended to be implemented. - 8.
+The building design standards are numbered based on the Construction Specifications Institute (CSI) 2020 MasterFormat to enhance the speed and quality of communication.
+Where a division is not listed in this document, there is no current University standard.
+The Design Team may choose to add sections that are not included in our design standard to their specifications, provided it is not in conflict with this standard.

-- 7. The Building Design Standards will continue to evolve to incorporate innovation, new concepts, feedback, and practical applications without any prior notice.
-At the start of each project, the Design Team will acknowledge the current version of the university's standards intended to be implemented. - 8.
-The Building Design Standards are numbered based on the Construction Specifications Institute (CSI) 2020 MasterFormat to enhance the speed and quality of communication.
-Where a division is not listed in this document, there is no current university standard.
-The Design Team may choose to add sections that are not included in our design standard to their specifications, provided it is not in conflict with this standard. - The university welcomes proposals to revise the Building Design Standards.
-All feedback shall be sent to: standard-feedback@utoronto.ca - All requests for Electrical Services, including Power and Shutdown Requests, shall be submitted online through the 'Request for Electrical Services' (RES) portal (https://res.fs.utoronto.ca), which requires UTORid authentication.
-Design Team and Contractors shall work with the project manager (PM) to complete these submissions.
+- 9. The University welcomes proposals to revise the building design standards.
+All feedback shall be sent to: standard-feedback@utoronto.ca - All requests for Electrical Services, including Power, Shutdown, and Key Requests, shall be submitted online through the 'Request for Electrical Services' (RES) portal (https://res.fs.utoronto.ca).
+Design Team and Contractors shall work with the Project Manager (PM) to complete these submissions. - 11.
+Power Request submissions may be required during the various stages (under Section 2 Project Life Cycle and Design Reviews) of design.
+Refer to Table 1 Requirements during project stages for more details. - 12.
+This standard shall be read in conjunction with the University's deliverable standard.